PunchiiNadia/EarlyRoboticsCreations2023And2025/Object Avoidance Robot/README.md

 # 🤖 Arduino-Based Obstacle Avoidance Robot (2023)

 This project marks my first hands-on experience with Arduino, motors, and sensors.
 I followed and adapted an online tutorial to build a robot that detects and avoids obstacles using an ultrasonic sensor.
-Through iteration, wiring corrections, and component adjustments, I gained my first real understanding of how hardware and software interact in real-world conditions.
+Through iteration, wiring corrections, and material substitutions, I gained foundational experience in how hardware and software interact in real-world conditions.

 ---

 ## 🎯 Objective
-To learn Arduino fundamentals and gain practical experience in assembling circuits, programming motors and sensors, and troubleshooting physical robotic systems.
+Learning Arduino fundamentals and gain practical experience in assembling circuits, programming motors and sensors, and troubleshooting physical robotic systems.

 ---

 ## 🧩 Role and Contribution
-I built and assembled the robot myself while asking for guidance when needed.
-My key contributions included:
+I assembled the robot independently while asking for guidance when needed.
+My contributions included:
 - Adjusting Arduino code (motor speed, timing, and sensor distance values).
-- Replacing the low-voltage battery with a **7.4V Li-Po battery** after diagnosing power issues.
+- Replacing the 9V battery with a **7.4V Li-Po** to provide stable power for motors and sensors.
-- Improving stability by adding **Plastwood** as a structural support base.
+- Improving chassis stability by **using Plastwood as the base**, substituting for the acrylic material shown in the tutorial due to availability.
-- Correcting wiring errors with help from my teacher and father, strengthening both understanding and collaboration.
+- Correcting wiring errors with help from my teacher and father, strengthening clarity in circuit logic and collaborative problem-solving.
+- **Updating the circuit diagram** to fix the spinning issue and to support future rebuilds.

 ---